giantswarm/docs/src/content/reference/cluster-upgrades/_index.md

 This means that new clusters with deprecated releases can only be created using `gsctl`.
 Existing clusters, however, are not affected.

-Creating clusters with deprecated releases is generally not recommended.
+Creating clusters with deprecated releases is not recommended.
 Testing workload cluster upgrades in a separate cluster should be the only use case.

 ### Upgrade automation

 **Both patch and minor upgrades** can be rolled out at any time by Giant Swarm without your interaction.
-Currently, we agree beforehand with the customers which time windows will suit for those upgrades in the different environments they have.
-We are working towards creating automation that will manage all the upgrade logic for us letting customers plan maintenance periods and policies to ensure it aligns with the company standards.
+Currently, we agree with customers which time windows are available for upgrades in the different environments.
+We are working towards creating automation that will manage all the upgrade logic for us.
+This will be based on letting customers plan maintenance periods and policies to ensure it does not disrupt business as usual.

-For **new major versions** we instead inform you, but leave scheduling of the upgrade to you.
+**New major versions** are not automated.
+Instead, we inform you but leave the scheduling of the upgrade to you.
 This gives you the control to decide if and when it is time for you to upgrade, potentially updating workloads first.
-These upgrades are also accompanied or even triggered by Giant Swarm staff, to ensure we have a close eye on the upgrade process and the uptime of your workloads.
+These upgrades are also accompanied or even triggered by Giant Swarm staff, to ensure we keep a close eye on the upgrade process and the uptime of your workloads.

 ### Skipping workload cluster release